dariober/excelToCsv/README.md

 exported and concatenated to stdout.
 You can use the first three columns to extract specific spreadsheets.

+Some perks of `excelToCsv` compared to manual export from Excel and similar
+programs:

+* No need of MS Excel at all - useful on computer clusters

+* Easy to automate - Exporting even few sheets from few files, say 3x3, can be a pain and it is error prone. `excelToCsv` exports in batch and since each row is prefixed with file and sheet name, it's easy to do further filtering with your favourite tool

+* With `--no-format` prevent data loss (*e.g.* avoid 0.0123 to be exported as 1E-02) and make numbers as numeric strings (*e.g.* 1,000,000 is exported as 1000000).
+Without `--no-format` (default), cells are exported as formtted by user (WYSIWYG)

+* With `--date-as-iso` - convert dates in (possibly many, inconsistent) different formats to ISO

+* Weaker dependency (Java 1.8+) as compared to Python, Perl, R solutions

 Unless option `--no-prefix` is set, the first three columns of the output CSV are always: